CREAMY GARLIC SPAGHETTI SQUASH CASSEROLE

 Time for more Fall recipes!
 This casserole has all the comfort of a “cheesy” creamy dish without using dairy.
 It has a lot of garlicky goodness reminiscent of a garlic cream sauce.
-The turkey bacon in the recipe is free of nitrites or nitrates, so is great for our weight loss program.
+The turkey bacon in the recipe is free of nitrites or nitrates and from properly raised and fed animals, so is great for our weight loss program.
 You could always substitute the bacon for a wild Alaskan salmon fillet, creating a healthy “tuna” casserole recipe.
-The foundation of this recipe is courtesy of paleoglutenfree.com
+The foundation of this recipe is courtesy of paleoglutenfree.com.
+This recipe is best for maintenance.
+However, if you would like to incorporate it into your weight loss plan, it covers 5 servings.
+Divide your dish into fifths - one serving covers your vegetable, fat and 1 ounce of protein per meal (so you need to eat an additional 2 oz.)

 Roast the spaghetti squash: Preheat oven to 400°F. Cut squash in half lengthwise, scoop out and discard the seeds.
 Place cut side down in a roasting pan.
 Add enough water in the pan to cover the bottom well.
 Roast for 30-45 minutes until fork tender or until strands of squash separate easily into “noodles” with a fork.
 Check at 30 minutes so as not to overcook.
 When done, scrape out the flesh with a fork, making longer strands.